Bonelab/bonelab-website/_members/aleena-abid.md

 ---

 I am a second-year electrical engineering student with a minor in biomedical engineering.
-I am interested in gaining research experience and to combine my knowledge in electrical and biomedical engineering fields.
+I am interested in gaining research experience and combining my knowledge in electrical and biomedical engineering fields.
 My research focuses on computing the localization error for endosteal and periosteal surfaces.